open-component-model/ocm/docs/ocm/model.md

 a normalization algorithm, a digest and a digest algorithm used to calculate the digest on the normalization.

+### Artifact Digests

+Signing of a component version incorporates the described artifacts (resources and sources).
+Therefore, the artifact content is digested.
+This digest is then incorporated into the digest of a component version.

+Because every artifact is provided in dedicated blob formats, such a digest can be calculated based on this blob.
+This is the default behaviour.
+Nevertheless, there might be technology specific ways to provide an immutable digest for a dedicated type of artifact.
+For example, an OCI artifact is always uniquely identified by its manifest digest.
+This can be exploited for the calculation of OCM artifact digests.

+Together with the digest and its algorithm, for example SHA-256, a normalization is kept for an artifact.
+This algorithm specifies the way the digest is determined.
+For example, for OCI artifacts, the algorithm `ociArtifactDigest/v1` is used by default.
+This behaviour can be controlled by appropriate digest handlers.
+Supported algorithms can be found [here](../formats/artifactdigests/README.md).

+If the digest algorithm `NO-DIGEST` is specified for an artifact, this artifact content is not included into the component version digest.
+This is typically configured for source artifacts, which are not deliverable.

+### Component Version Digests

 Because a component descriptor contains information, which might change over time, a [normalized version](normalization.md) of the component descriptor, containing only signature relevant  information, is used to calculate the digest of a